AlexDalas/autodrawer/README.md

 <a name="Mac"/>
 <h3> Mac </h3>

-Mac is not supported, as WPF is Windows-Only.
-(Version 2 may have Mac support)
+Mac is not supported, as no one really uses it in our community.

 Mac users may use [Parallels](https://www.parallels.com/au/products/desktop/)